-2.4 Have there been any major changes to the Member's organization or to the governing legislation since completing last year's Member Profile? ☑ Yes □ No If yes, please describe these changes with an appropriate level of detail: The European Union adopted a revised Statutory Audit Directive and a new Audit Regulation in June 2014, with changes coming into effect from June 2016 and in the UK, implemented by the Statutory Audit and Third Country Auditor Regulations 2016.
-Under this legislation the FRC is the designated Competent Authority for statutory audit in the UK.
-By virtue of the new provisions the FRC has overall responsibility for the regulation of statutory audit in the UK and specifically has responsibility for the following tasks: the determination of technical standards on professional ethics and internal quality control of statutory auditors and statutory audit work; the determination of the manner in which the standards are to be applied in practice; the determination of criteria for the purpose of determining whether persons are eligible for appointment as statutory auditors; the application of those criteria to determine whether persons are eligible for appointment as statutory auditors;registration of persons approved as eligible for appointment as statutory auditors; keeping the register and making it available for inspection; ensuring persons eligible for appointment as statutory auditors take part in appropriate programmes of continuing education in order to maintain their theoretical knowledge, professional skills and values at a sufficiently high level; monitoring (by means of inspections) of statutory auditors and audit work; investigations of statutory auditors and audit work; and imposing and enforcing sanctions.
+Under the Statutory Auditors and Third Country Auditors Regulations 2016 (SATCAR), which implement the amended EU Audit Directive 2004 and the EU Audit Regulation 2014, the FRC is the UK's designated Competent Authority and is responsible for the tasks listed below:

+- the determination of technical standards on professional ethics and internal quality control of statutory auditors and statutory audit work; - the determination of the manner in which the standards are to be applied in practice; - the determination of criteria for the purpose of determining whether persons are eligible for appointment as statutory auditors; - the application of those criteria to determine whether persons are eligible for appointment as statutory auditors; - registration of persons approved as eligible for appointment as statutory auditors; - keeping the register and making it available for inspection; - ensuring persons eligible for appointment as statutory auditors take part in appropriate programmes of continuing education in order to maintain their theoretical knowledge, professional skills and values at a sufficiently high level; - monitoring (by means of inspections) of statutory auditors and audit work; - investigations of statutory auditors and audit work; and - imposing and enforcing sanctions.

 The FRC delegates a number of these tasks to the Recognised Supervisory Bodies under Delegation Agreements.
 The FRC may not (under the EU legislation and the UK implementing legislation) delegate the determination of standards, the determination of criteria for registration as a statutory auditor and the monitoring and investigation of PIE audits.
+The FRC monitors the RSB's in carrying out the delegated tasks and reports on its monitoring annually in an appendix to the FRC's annual report and accounts.